Neural-Dragon-AI/BabyDragon/babydragon/memory/readme.md

 ## Introduction

 BabyDragon is a comprehensive package designed to facilitate the handling, analysis, and processing of heterogeneous data in a joint probabilistic framework.
 By integrating the power of Polars DataFrames, machine learning techniques, neural network embedders, and language models, BabyDragon is capable of handling and modeling a wide array of data types.
-Each type is represented as dimensions of a joint PDF, enabling automatic inference for efficient marginalization and conditioning across these dimensions.
+Each type is represented as dimensions of a joint Probability Density Function (PDF), enabling automatic inference for efficient marginalization and conditioning across these dimensions.

 ## Data Types and Corresponding Pydantic Classes